ErpNetDocs/tech/modules/logistics/common/index.md

 # Common

-In the **Common** section, users can establish **logistics unit types**, defining key attributes for **logistics units**.
+This submodule allows you to define **logistics units** and their **types**.

-These standardized units are subsequently employed across the other modules, ensuring consistency and efficiency in logistics management.
+These units are subsequently employed across other submodules, ensuring consistency and efficiency in all logistics-related processes.

 ![picture](pictures/Common_view_14_03.png)

-## Logistics Unit Types
+### Logistics unit types

+Before you can set up a logistics unit, you need to define its **type**.

-**Logistics unit types** are predefined categories that specify the characteristics of units used in handling and transporting goods, such as pallets, containers, or crates.
+This is a predefined category that specifies the characteristics of the units used in the handling and transporting of goods, such as pallets, containers, or crates.

 They ensure standardized handling and compatibility across logistics operations.

 ![picture](pictures/Common_Logistics_Units_14_03.png)

-## Logistics Units
+### Logistics Units

+Once you have at least one type set, you can proceed with defining a logistic unit.

-Logistic units represent the combination of products designated for transportation and/or storage within the supply chain.
+One unit represents a combination of products designated for transportation and/or storage within the supply chain.

 Efficient management is essential to ensure seamless integration and efficiency throughout their logistical lifecycle.

 ![picture](pictures/Common_Logistics_Unit_Types_14_03.png)

-Learn more about the **Common** section of **Logistics** in the following articles:
+Learn more about **Common** in the following articles:

 *	**[Logistic Unit Types](https://docs.erp.net/tech/modules/logistics/common/logistic-unit-types.html)**
 *	**[Logistic Units](https://docs.erp.net/tech/modules/logistics/common/logistic-units.html)**